Heavy Metals in Protein Powders

 Low Heavy Metal Verification; How Nutrology Stands Out

 In order to ensure that our consumers are getting completely safe products, Nutrology conforms to the standards set by LowHeavyMetalsVerified.org.
-It is these standards that we apply to testing our very own protein powders, ensuring that you get to enjoy the benefits of protein powder without heavy metals.
+It is these standards that we apply to testing our very own protein powders, ensuring that you get to enjoy the benefits of protein powder with low heavy metals.